h4ckyou/h4ckyou.github.io/posts/ctf/bsides_nairaobi/writeup.md

 Attached file: [link](https://github.com/h4ckyou/h4ckyou.github.io/blob/main/posts/ctf/bsides_nairaobi/Conundrum/conundrum.zip)

-We are given a zip file which contained a binary, libc and ld file when decompressed
+We are given a zip file which contained a binary, libc and ld file when unzipped

 First thing I did was to patch the binary using [pwninit](https://github.com/io12/pwninit) so as to make sure the binary uses the same libc as the remote instance does